TDoresCruz/academic-kickstart/content/talk/EASP-Gossip-Symp.md

 ---
-title: Symposium on The Functions of Gossip - Insights from the Lab and the Field
+title: Symposium on The Functions of Gossip - Insights from the Lab and the Field [POSTPONED - DATE CURRENTLY UNANNOUNCED]
 event: 19th General Meeting of the Europeans Association of Social Psychology (EASP)
 event_url: https://easp2020krakow.com
 location: Krakow, Poland